xdrip/xdrip_docs/docs/troubleshoot/connection.md

 ## Firefly transmitters

+!!!note
+    Anubis transmitters can be considered as old G6 transmitters.

-Newer G6 transmitters have a very different firmware than the original ones.
+Modern G6 transmitters have a very different firmware than the original ones.

-You can recognize an **old G6 transmitter** by its serial code starting by 80 or 81.
+You can recognize an **old G6 transmitter** by the fact it's rebatteried.
 Its firmware is version 1.6.5.25 or below.

 Old transmitters will allow you to: